ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 - Easy to work with files and collaborate using the chat window.
 - Schedule Meetings and add files directly from Teams.
 - Connectors to external Applications outside of Office 365.
-- Create your own Bots or use T-BOT, a an intelligent assistant that will answer questions and provide guidance.
+- Create your own Bots or use T-BOT, an intelligent assistant that will answer questions and provide guidance.

 ### Cons of Microsoft Teams
 - External User Access not available at the moment.
 - Private Channels not supported.
 - No way to automatically notify a team.
 You have to mention an individual or a team to notify them.